Leader of U.S. self-help groups accused of sex trafficking

-TEPIC, Mexico, March 27 (Thomson Reuters Foundation) - The founder of U.S.-based self-help groups faces the possibility of life in prison if convicted on charges of sex trafficking, according to authorities who say he ran a secret society that enslaved women and branded them with his initials.
+TEPIC, Mexico (Thomson Reuters Foundation) - The founder of U.S.-based self-help groups faces the possibility of life in prison if convicted on charges of sex trafficking, according to authorities who say he ran a secret society that enslaved women and branded them with his initials.

-Keith Raniere, who was arrested in Mexico, was due to appear in court in Texas on Tuesday for a formal reading of charges against him.
+Keith Raniere, who was arrested in Mexico, appeared in court in Fort Worth, Texas on Tuesday for a formal reading of charges against him.

 U.S. authorities say Raniere created a secret society of women, forcing them to have sex and branding them with his initials.